NVIDIA/TensorRT-LLM/examples/llama/README.md

 TensorRT-LLM LLaMA builds TensorRT engine(s) from HF checkpoint.
 If no checkpoint directory is specified, TensorRT-LLM will build engine(s) with dummy weights.

-Normally `trtllm-build` only requires single GPU, but if you've already got all the GPUs needed while inferencing, you could enable parallelly building to make the engine building process faster by adding `--workers` argument.
+Normally `trtllm-build` only requires single GPU, but if you've already got all the GPUs needed for inference, you could enable parallel building to make the engine building process faster by adding `--workers` argument.
 Please note that currently `workers` feature only supports single node.

 `--use_fused_mlp` enables GEMM horizontal fusion in gated MLP layer, which reduces input traffic and potentially improves performance.
 For FP8 PTQ, the downside is slight reduction of accuracy because one of the quantization scaling factors are discarded (accuracy 0.45734 vs 0.45755 for LLaMA-v2 7B using ammo/examples/hf/instruct_eval/mmlu.py).